landodotworld/nextstep/README.md

 Traveling alone allowed me to delve deeper and understand what I really feel and learn much about myself.<br>
 First, find the real source of the pain, the real problem and then solve it!

-I realized that my start-up was not going down a path that suited my interests at a given time. <br>
+My startup to pivoted and shifted to a different strategy.
+I felt this demands a different kind of leadership with interests different than mine. <br>
 If we are not adding value, we should leave it and let new opportunities happen for everyone!
 Accept that things change over time.

 I don't see myself in everything that happens there, but inside of Berghain you can live with openness and freedom.<br>